Areen-Rasool/Areen-Rasool/README.md

 🎓 PhD Researcher in Computational Mathematics and Artificial Intelligence

-🧬 Currently working on developing efficient and reliable Graph Neural Network (GNN) models for biomedical applications in drug discovery, with a particular focus on:
+🧬 Currently working on developing efficient and reliable Graph Neural Network (GNN) models for biomedical applications in drug discovery
-- Compound–Protein Interaction Prediction
-- Molecular Property Prediction
-- Geometric Deep Learning
-- Efficient AI Models and Optimization Techniques

 📫 Reach me at: